Ghorepani Poon Hill Trek Cost

 Autumn (September–November)

-- Temperature of Poon Hill area during Autumn is similar to spring but gets cooler as the season progresses.
+The temperature in the Poon Hill area during Autumn is similar to that of spring, but it gets cooler as the season progresses.

-- Clear skies: The sky is clear blue by November.
+Clear skies: By November, the sky is a clear blue.

 Winter (December–February)